aarshitaacharya/littleLlamaLab/README.md

 25. **Coming Soon Page**
     - A website is down or is coming soon.
 Meanwhile, watch the countdown timer ticking down to our website's temporary hiatus.

+26. **Background Image Removal Effect**
+    - Experience a captivating background image removal effect and witness the illusion as two images seamlessly overlap, creating a stunning visual transition right before your eyes.

 ## Getting Started

 Clone the repository to your local machine and explore the projects individually.
 Each project is contained within its directory, with necessary instructions and resources.